-- Recognizing effective leadership: Highlighting leadership skills in a performance review allows organizations to recognize and reward managers who effectively lead their teams and contribute to the team’s success.
+- Recognizing effective leadership: Highlighting leadership skills in a performance review allows teams to recognize and reward managers who effectively lead their teams and contribute to the team’s success.

-- Helping leaders improve: By providing specific, actionable feedback on leadership skills, performance reviews can help managers understand where they need to improve and develop a plan for enhancing their abilities.
+- Helping leaders improve: By providing specific, actionable feedback on leadership skills, performance reviews can help team members understand where they need to improve and develop a plan for enhancing their abilities.
 This can lead to more effective leadership, which can drive the team’s performance.

 - Aligning performance with the team’s goals: Leadership skills in Performance review help managers to understand how their leadership abilities align with the team’s objectives and goals.